Newlode/jirafeau/CONTRIBUTING.md

     ├── files : all files that has been successfully uploaded └── links : all links pointing to files with meta-informations

+## Translations

+Translation may be add via [Jirafeau's Weblate](https://hosted.weblate.org/projects/jirafeau/master/).

-Coding style:
+## Coding style

 - PHP function keywords are alone on a line
-- Braces "{" must are put in a new line
+- Braces "{" must be put in a new line
-- Files must be in UTF-8 (without BOM)
+- Files must be in UTF-8 without BOM and use Unix Line Endings (LF)
-- Uses LF (\n) for end of lines

-The whole project is not clean about that, feel free to fix :)
+The whole project is not clean about that yet, feel free to fix :)

+## Merge Requests

+Please create one branch for each feature and send one merge request for each branch.

+Dont squash several changes or commits into one merge request as this is hard to review.